takaxi/gherkin.mode/README.md

 Top Ten Languages Used in the Web(http://www.internetworldstats.com/stats7.htm)

-If you need to be enable autocomplete function in all languages, go through the following steps.
+If you need to enable autocomplete function in all languages, go through the following steps.

-# overwrite gherkin.mode/Contents/Resources/AutocompleteAdditions.txt with gherkin.mode/Contents/Resources/AutocompleteAdditions.txt.full
+* overwrite gherkin.mode/Contents/Resources/AutocompleteAdditions.txt with gherkin.mode/Contents/Resources/AutocompleteAdditions.txt.full
-# restart Coda 2
+* restart Coda 2

 ## Author